chubul/Three-Tier--C--PHP--/README.md

-Three-Tier--C--PHP--
+Three-Tier C#-PHP
 ====================

-Simple CRUD using C# and PHP
+Simple Three-Tier using C# and PHP